CodyFHPearson/2019-2023-PIT-Gender-Analysis/readme.md

 ![](https://github.com/CodyFHPearson/2019-2023-PIT-Gender-Analysis/blob/master/Percentage_of_Each_Shelter_Type.png)

 In the above pie charts we look at the percentage of each shelter type used by each gender in California during 2023.
-In this visualization we can see clear discrepancies and the way different genders use shelter services.
-The most obvious difference is  how often Male and Female genders use Emergency Shelter services vs Transgender and Non binary homeless people.
+In this visualization we can see clear differences in the way different genders use shelter services.
+The most obvious difference is how often male and female genders use Emergency Shelter services vs transgender and non binary homeless people.
 Non Binary and Transgender People also use Transitional Housing more than their male and female counterparts as a percentage of their overall sheltered population.

 ![](https://github.com/CodyFHPearson/2019-2023-PIT-Gender-Analysis/blob/master/Percentage_Each_Gender_Sheltered_2019-2023_V2.png)